 *Smoothie Factory franchise fees are reduced by 50%—from $30k to $15k—as a promotion during 2023.
 Nontraditional locations (such as kiosks or food court spaces) charge a lower franchise fee (regularly $15k; $7.5k during promotion).

 Choosing a legal structure for your business is important because it determines how you will collect and report taxes, how you will get paid from your business, and what your level of personal liability is.
-There are many types of legal structures, but the two most commonly found in small businesses such as juice bars are sole proprietorships and limited liability companies (LLCs).
+There are many types of legal structures, here are the most common:

 As with any storefront, the location you choose for your juice bar can make or break your business.
 So where do you start, and how do you know which areas will be most profitable?